 Inlays and onlays are typically made of medical-grade porcelain, which can be shade-matched to blend seamlessly into your smile.
 Porcelain mimics the sheen of natural enamel and can strengthen a molar by up to 75 percent.

 When will a dentist recommend an inlay or onlay?

 What is the difference between an inlay and an onlay?

-The price of an inlay or onlay generally ranges from $650 to $1200 per tooth.
+The price of an inlay or onlay generally ranges from $650 to $1,200 per tooth without coverage.
 However, since inlays and onlays primarily serve a practical purpose, many insurance plans cover part or all of the costs associated with the procedure.
 Out-of-pocket costs for insured patients range from $40 to $100 for a porcelain restoration.
 The overall cost will ultimately vary depending on the type of material used, the extent of damage or decay, and the dentist’s level of expertise.